pounard/php-config/README.md

 Instanciating a full configuration stack
 ----------------------------------------

+If you are building a complex application that needs a full stack configuration API, including configuration keys typing and introspection abilities, follow the next example.

     // Create your schema and storage instances, could be anything
     // else including your own implementation
     $schema = new MemoryWritableSchema();